adamsanaglo/pulp_deb/edge/README.md

 ## Edge scripts

-Scripts on edge servers fall in two buckets:
+Scripts on edge servers fall in three buckets:

 1) Scripts invoked by tools running on the jumpbox
 1) Scripts triggered by cron jobs
+1) Monitoring scripts to be run on the server or from the jumpbox remotely

 ### Remotely invoked scripts (installed in ~apt-automation)